Art Lord & the Self-Portraits: Touring

-The band quickly gained a local reputation and started touring the underground venues in the Southeast, such as The Milestone, Cat's Cradle, Kings, Peasents, The Red Rooster, The Soap Box among others, playing shows with North Carolina acts like Valient Thorr and artists from the Baltimore music scene like Height, Videohippos, OCDJ, Nuclear Power Pants, Santa Dads, Ecstatic Sunshine, Blood Baby, Ponytail and electronic musician Dan Deacon whom they met during a show on May 26, 2004.
+The band quickly gained a local reputation and started touring the underground venues in the Southeast, such as The Milestone, Cat's Cradle, Kings, Peasants, The Red Rooster, The Soap Box among others, playing shows with North Carolina acts like Valient Thorr and artists from the Baltimore music scene like Height, Videohippos, OCDJ, Nuclear Power Pants, Santa Dads, Ecstatic Sunshine, Blood Baby, Ponytail and electronic musician Dan Deacon whom they met during a show on May 26, 2004.
 They gave a total of 130 shows between 2003-2005.

 Break-up and reunion

 Nawabi who was already a senior when Cashion, Herring and Welmers were freshmen, left the band to prepare for her final project in June–July 2003.
 When Adam Beeby had to leave Greenville in September 2005, the remaining members dissolved the band and went on to form Future Islands the following year.
 "Very quickly, we ran out of songs to go with the concept.
 We wanted to be more real and people still saw it as the concept.
 I got to hide behind that and the stage costumes we wore and the gimmicks.
 People saw us as a joke party band."

 Art Lord & the Self Portraits got together again for a 10th anniversary reunion of their first show at the Kings in Raleigh, on February 13, 2013 with all the former band members.

 In 2008, William Cashion and Sam Herring formed a band to cover Art Lord & the Self-Portraits songs which they named The Snails, after the band's last album Snail.
 The Snails would gradually create their original content, but a cover of "We Were Flames" from the 2004 album Ideas for Housecrafts was included in The Snails' 2016 album Songs from the Shoebox.